andrew-campbell-13/Pathfinder_FlowGrid_Public/README.md

 ## Features

-- **Route Optimization:** The project uses dynamic programming memoization to optimize the delivery point visit order for efficient drone routes.
+- **Route Optimisation:** The project uses dynamic programming memoization to optimise the delivery point visit order for efficient drone routes.

-- **Pathfinding:** An A* algorithm is used to determine the paths between delivery points based on the optimized order.
+- **Pathfinding:** An A* algorithm is used to determine the paths between delivery points based on the optimised order.

 - **User-Defined Data:** Users can provide their own building and delivery point data in GeoJSON and JSON formats, respectively.